 Registration and other fees

 In addition to the main charges outlined above, there is a slew of different fees that need to be paid during the purchase process.
 That’s the bad news.
 The good news is that these fees should not total over 1,000 NIS.
 This figure covers a lien on the property to guarantee the purchase, a caveat for the mortgage bank, mortgage (if relevant), title transfer, etc.

 Other fees are more variable.
 For example, when buying from a builder/off-plan, buyers also have to pay for measuring the building, preparing plans, fees, etc. This will usually cost a few thousand NIS.
 There is no set amount for this, however, it is negotiable, so make sure you ask for it to be reduced.

 More Fees after taking possession

 Once you take possession, there are yet more costs to take into account.
-If you are buying an apartment that has already been lived in, the utilities bills must be changed from the seller to the buyer.
-These include water, electricity, gas, municipality, maintenance etc, which can incur a small transfer fee.
+If you are buying an apartment that has already been lived in, the utility bills must be changed from the seller to the buyer.
+These include water, electricity, gas, municipality, maintenance, etc, which can incur a small transfer fee.

 The most sizeable transfer fee to take into account is a deposit for the gas meter, which the gas company will return when you sell the apartment.
 If you buy from a builder/off-plan, you will usually also have to pay the water company for the water meter, so plan accordingly.
 But fret not, these fees will not exceed a few hundred NIS.